PikeRoboDevils/steamWorksScouting/README.md

 > sudo node index.js

-## Exporting Data from the pi
+## Exporting Data from the Pi
 > cd steamWorksScoutingDB

 > sh export.sh

-> eject the flash-drive from the pi
+> Eject the flash-drive from the pi

-> android file transfer
+> Make sure to have android file transfer on computer

-> flashdrive plugged into computer
+> Plug flashdrive into computer

+*TO VIEW DATA ON DEVICE:

-> open data.csv
+> Open data.csv

-> copy the data.csv
+> Copy the data.csv

 > open downloads folder on device and data.csv